 Betterment vs. Wealthfront

-Robo-advisors—online investing platforms that seek to emulate the services of a financial advisor—have grown in popularity in recent years.
-They also target young and low-income investors because of their lower fees and investment minimums, when compared to those of hands-on advisors.
+Robo-advisors—online investing platforms that seek to emulate the services of a financial advisor—are growing in popularity.
+They appeal to young and low-income investors because they offer lower fees and investment minimums, when compared to those of hands-on advisors.

 Two of the most popular robo-advisors are Wealthfront and Betterment.
 Both offer high-quality, trustworthy products managed by teams of professional investors looking to earn you the highest return on investment.
 Because they have similar offerings, it can be tough to decide which is right for you unless you take a look at some of their differentiating features.
 Based on fees and tax-loss harvesting options, each is better for a specific type of investor.